NikhilKrishna532/NikhilKrishna532/README.md

 ### 🌟 Fun Facts
 - ⚡ I believe in the **power of continuous learning** and love discovering new frameworks and tools.
-- 🧩 When I’m not coding, I enjoy exploring sci-fi books and immersing myself in gaming worlds.
+- 🧩 When I’m not coding, I enjoy travelling and immerse myself in gaming worlds.

 ---